matuteiglesias/journal/content/Dev/2025-02-24_Designed_Generalized_Bill_Ingestion_System.md

 - Conducted a deep dive into property tax bills, analyzing their structures and suggesting parser creation.

 ### Achievements
-- Established a comprehensive framework for bill ingestion and financial data processing.
+- Established a comprehensive framework for bill ingestion and financial [[data processing]].
 - Clarified the differences and data structure needs for various financial documents.

 ### Pending Tasks